 The “Grande Arche de la Fraternité”

-The gigantic and stunning Grande Arche is 110 metres tall by 112 metres deep and could hold the Paris’ Notre-Dame cathedral in within its arch.
+The gigantic and stunning Grande Arche is 110 metres tall by 112 metres deep and could hold the Paris’ Notre-Dame cathedral within its arch.
 The magisterial modern triumphal arch is undeniably a successful project blending perfectly with the surroundings thanks to its contemporary outline of white marble.
 Alongside the Eiffel Tower, it is probably Paris’ most imposing monument.

 Find out more about the Grande Arche.